-Irvine Valley sophomore men's volleyball player Patrick Furlong has signed with reigning NAIA National Champion Grand Valley University in Des Moines, Iowa.
+Irvine Valley sophomore men's volleyball player Patrick Furlong recently officially signed his national letter of intent with reigning NAIA National Champion Grand Valley University in Des Moines, Iowa.

 Grand View defeated Benedictine Mesa 3-1 (25-23, 25-21, 22-25, 25-17) to win its first-ever national title in Grand Valley's own Charles S. Johnson Wellness Center.